Intourist poster for use in the USA, 1930s. The postcard reads, ‘ This is more than a pleasure trip - it is a voyage into a new world!’

 EDITIONS AND TRANSLATIONS

 Graywolf Press’ American edition of Red Plenty was published on 14 February 2012.
-It can be bought here from Amazon US.
+It can be bought here from Amazon US, or here from Barnes & Noble, or here from Powell’s.

 Barnes and Noble are selling it as a NOOK book.